 Now, we can study the dynamics of quantum correlations in the thermal two-qubit gravcat state when influenced by a PL noise using the final density matrix of the system given in Eq. \eqref{final density matrix3} and the formula for ST \eqref{ST}, BN \eqref{BN}, CN \eqref{CN}, and PR \eqref{PR}.

 In Fig. \ref{fig1}, the impact of various fixed distance values ($\omega$) between the ground state $\ket{g}$ and excited state $\ket{e}$ on the dynamics of the two-qubit gravcat state is presented.
 In particular, the degree of steerability, non-locality, entanglement, and purity are aimed to be investigated when the thermal gravcat state is influenced by a PL noisy channel.
 At the onset, the gravcat state exhibits different values of steerability, non-locality, entanglement, and purity depending upon the parameter setting of $\omega$.
 In the case of ST and PR, the state shows enhancement in the initial level of steerability and purity for the increasing $\omega$ values.
 However, CN and BN show that for $\omega=1.0$, the state exhibits higher entanglement and non-locality values.
 This means the different nature of the two-qubit quantum correlations.
-Besides, as the gravcats correlations are allowed to evolve with time, the ST, BN, CN, and PR functions show a decline, suggesting the emergence of the dephasing effects in the thermal-classical field.
+Besides, as the gravcats correlations are allowed to evolve with time, the ST, BN, CN, and PR functions show a decline, suggesting the emergence of the dephasing effects in the thermal two-qubit gravcat state.
 However, the steerability and purity of the gravcats finally stabilize and evolve at a constant rate without showing any further loss.

-It is noticeable that for the increasing distance between the excited and ground states, the final preserved values of steerability, non-locality, entanglement and purity are enhanced.
-In comparison, BN remains extremely fragile to the dephasing effects of the thermal-classical field and vanishes for all $\omega$ values.
-Under the influence of the thermal-classical field, the quantum correlations (BN and CN) reveal deaths without rebirth.
+It is noticeable that with the increasing distance between the excited and ground states, the final preserved values of steerability, non-locality, entanglement, and purity are enhanced.
+In comparison, BN remains extremely fragile to the dephasing effects of the PL noise and vanishes for all $\omega$ values.
+Under the influence of the PL noise, the quantum correlations (BN and CN) reveal deaths without rebirth.
 This means that the information is lost when the PL noise is employed.
-The convenient reason for this is the no information backflow between the system and coupled channel.
-Therefore, the thermal-classical field shows no resources for the conversion of classical product states into quantum entangled states.
+The convenient reason for this is the no information backflow between the system and the coupled channel.
+Therefore, the PL noise shows no resources for the conversion of classical product states into quantum entangled states.
 The degree of steerability, and purity while non-locality, and entanglement in the state have provided qualitatively agreeing results, hence, suggesting a connection between them.